syslog-ng/syslog-ng.github.io/doc/_admin-guide/060_Sources/070_Network/001_Proxy_protocol_support/000_Proxy_protocol_working_mechanism.md

 {: .notice--primary-end}

-**NOTE:** Since the driver only implements version 1 of the protocol, it only supports TCP4 and TCP6 connections.
+Since the driver only implements version 1 of the protocol, it only supports TCP4 and TCP6 connections.
 TLS connections also supported.
 {: .notice--primary}